re-cache/iddlist/README.md

 ## IDDlist
-**GCN Interactive Demo Disc List**

-IDDlist is a catalogue of game demos and trailers for 150+ GameCube demo discs.
+**Interactive Demo Disc List is a catalogue of game demos and trailers for 150+ GameCube demo discs.**

 ![iddlist screenshot](assets/iddlist.png)